What Is Evolutionary Fitness? (Example, Problem, Explain)

 Every species, living or dead, must have descended by reproduction from pre-existing species, and that species must change over time. – Darwin

-Alfred Wallace came to a similar conclusion at the same time as Darwin.
-Darwin delineated the necessary parts of natural selection which drove evolution.
+Alfred Wallace came to a similar conclusion to Darwin.
+Darwin delineated the necessary parts of natural selection that drove evolution.
 There are four main parts.
-First, is overproduction.
+The first is overproduction.
 More offspring are produced than can survive.
 It creates some competition.
-Then there must be genetic variation individuals have different traits.
+Then, there must be genetic variation; individuals have different traits.
 It is important for natural selection because traits must be selected from the existing variety.

 There is a struggle to survive.
 Animals with adaptations may have better survival than those who do not.
-Then differential reproduction animals with the best adaptations may survive and reproduce in natural selection.
+Then, differentially reproduced animals with the best adaptations may survive and reproduce in natural selection.
 Fitness is ultimately measured by whether the genetic material is passed on to offspring or not.
 If an individual has lots of viable offspring, they’re fit.
-If they have no offspring, they’re not fit because their genes are gone from the population.
+They’re unfit if they have no offspring because their genes are gone from the population.

 Read More: